repairvision/repairvision.github.io/_pages/configuration/index.md

 A navigation expression starts at a variable, e.g., `state`, followed by the name of the attribute or reference (`EStructuralFeature`) in the meta-model, e.g., `state.isStart`.
 A type cast is performed by `::` followed by the type's name (`EClassifier`) in the meta-model, e.g., `transition.to::State.name` if `transition.to` would return an abstract type like `Vertex`.
+The constraint editor supports auto-completion for such navigation expressions or type casts.

 ````
 <Term> ::= <VarName>< . <<EClassifier> :: >?<EStructuralFeature>>+